Pattern selection and the route to turbulence in incompressible polar active fluids: Extended stability analysis

 At this point, it is important to understand how modes in the system are coupled as a result of the mathematical form of the dynamic equation and the already present vortex lattice state.
 As this state is not uniform, a perturbative mode can excite or dampen other modes via the nonlinear terms even in the linearized case.
 This is clearly demonstrated by the components of the matrix $\mathbf{B}$, which is introduced above and explicitely given in Appendix~\ref{app: details linear stability}.
-To capture this effect, we will use an ansatz for the perturbation that can not be represented by a single wavevector but rather consists of a more complex subset of Fourier space.
+As was previously pointed out~\cite{james2020phdthesis}, a single-wavevector perturbation is thus not sufficient to capture this effect.
+We here use an ansatz that can not be represented by a single wavevector but rather consists of a more complex subset of Fourier space.
 To find an appropriate subset, it makes sense to visualize the wavevectors corresponding to the square vortex pattern in Fourier space, see Fig.~\ref{fig: largest eigenvalue}(a).
 The primary modes that constitute this lattice, i.e., $2 \cos(x) = e^{ix} + e^{-ix}$ and $2 \cos(y) = e^{iy} + e^{-iy}$ are shown as blue squares in the figure.
 By examining the combination of the nonuniform base pattern and the kinds of nonlinear terms that are present, we determine the subset of wavevectors that captures the coupling between modes relevant for the linear stability analysis.
 In our case, due to the form of the square vortex lattice and the presence of the cubic and the advection term, we have to take into account wavevectors that are arranged on a grid in Fourier space with a spacing of $k_\mathrm{c} = 1$, oriented the same way as the vortex lattice modes.
-Taking a closer look at the terms in the matrix $\mathbf{B}$ in Appendix~\ref{app: details linear stability} clearly demonstrates the relevance of this particular subset.
-The ansatz for the perturbation is visualized in Fig.~\ref{fig: largest eigenvalue}(a) via the yellow dots and can be written as
+To illustrate the suitability of this grid of modes, let us consider one of the emerging terms as an example.
+After inserting the sum of the square vortex lattice and the perturbation given via Eq.~(\ref{eq: perturbation to square lattice}), we linearize the nonlinear advection term $\mathbf{v}\cdot \nabla \mathbf{v}$, which yields, among other contributions, a term $\propto v_{sx} \partial_x \delta v_x$.
+Here, $v_{sx}$ and $\delta v_x$ are the $x$-components of the square vortex lattice and the perturbation, respectively.
+Evaluating this term gives a contribution $ \propto i k_x e^{i k_x x + i (k_y + 1)}$, i.e., a mode that is shifted by $\Delta \mathbf{k} = (0,k_\mathrm{c}) = (0,1)$ compared to the original mode of the perturbation $\mathbf{k} = (k_x,k_y)$.
+When combining the non-uniform base state with a perturbative mode, all nonlinear terms lead to similar contributions characterized by such a shift.
+As a result, modes that are additionally excited or damped lie on a grid in Fourier space.
+Taking a closer look at the terms in the matrix $\mathbf{B}$ in Appendix~\ref{app: details linear stability} further demonstrates the relevance of this particular subset.